CheesecakeLabs/stellar-plus/docs/reference/account/README.md

 {% hint style="info" %}
 Tip: Depending on the arguments provided when initializing an Account, extra helpers will be made available in the instance of that account.
-See[helpers](helpers/ "mention") for further information.
+See[Broken link](broken-reference "mention") for further information.
 {% endhint %}

 &#x20;